 Arranges rental or lease of privately owned equipment;

-Patrols assigned section or sections, inspects for illegal right-of-way encroachment, roadway safety, maintenance needs, and signing to ensure quality as set forth by state standards and specifications;
+Patrols assigned section or sections, inspects for illegal right-of-way encroachment, highway safety, maintenance needs, and signing to ensure quality as set forth by state standards and specifications;

-Prioritizes and assigns work to Maintenance Lead Technicians and crews, schedules equipment and materials as needed;
+Prioritizes and assigns work to Highway Maintenance Worker 3s and/or Highway Maintenance Worker 4s and crews, schedules equipment and materials as needed;

 Plans lay out of shrub beds and lawn area; placement of trees and liners;